Michael Dunn (actor): Career

 In New York, Dunn re-encountered Softness, who volunteered to be his manager.
-He also befriended actress Phoebe Dorin in an off-Broadway show, Two by Saroyan, in which both had small parts in the early 1960s.
+In the early 1960s, he befriended actress Phoebe Dorin when they both had small parts in an off-Broadway show, Two by Saroyan.
 They began singing together casually after their nighttime performances, sitting on the wall of the fountain opposite the Plaza Hotel, and drew a following.
 Eventually, on the advice of fellow actor Roddy McDowall, the pair started a nightclub act of songs mixed with conversational patter, titled "Michael Dunn and Phoebe".
-The act received favorable reviews in Time magazine and The New York Times and ultimately led directly to the pair being cast on The Wild Wild West television series, a Western spy spoof with elements of historical fiction and science fiction, which debuted in 1965.
+The act received favorable reviews in Time magazine and The New York Times and ultimately led directly to the pair being cast on the television series The Wild Wild West, a Western spy spoof with elements of historical fiction and science fiction, which debuted in 1965.

 Dunn was probably best known for his recurring role on that series as Dr. Miguelito Loveless, a mad scientist who devised passionately perverse schemes and gadgetry to ensnare Secret Service agents James West and Artemus Gordon (Robert Conrad and Ross Martin).
-(Note: Miguelito is the Spanish diminutive of Michael, equivalent to Mike or Mikey.)
+"Miguelito" is the Spanish diminutive of "Michael", equivalent to "Mike" or "Mikey".
 Dorin played Dr. Loveless's devoted assistant, Antoinette.
-In each episode in which they appeared together, the villainous couple tenderly sang a Victorian duet or two, heedless of the mayhem they had created around themselves.
+In each of the six episodes in which they appeared together, the villainous couple tenderly sang a Victorian duet or two, heedless of the mayhem they had created around themselves.
 According to Dorin, Dunn saved her from drowning during filming of the episode "The Night of the Murderous Spring", plunging underwater to tear her free, when her costume became entangled in machinery used to sink a boat on the set.
-Dunn appeared as Dr Loveless 10 times on The Wild Wild West (four times apiece in the first two seasons and one time apiece in the remaining two seasons).
+Dunn appeared as Dr. Loveless 10 times on the series—four times in each of the first two seasons, and one time in each of the remaining two seasons.
+Health problems prevented him from appearing in more.